Inter-faith Chaplaincy Events

 Thursday 11 December - Memorial Chapel 5:00 pm: A chance to reflect upon previous prayer experience.
 Thereafter, Sister Andrea Fraile will introduce the concept of using our bodies as a means of prayer.

-Sisters Together is a collaboration between the Inter-faith Chaplaincy, International Student Support and the Wellbeing Team.
+Sisters Together is a collaboration between the Inter-faith Chaplaincy and the International Student Support team.

 If you would like more information, please contact chaplaincy@glasgow.ac.uk.